How to create an employee value proposition

 Finding cost effective ways to source and hire talent is vital to every company’s success.
 Hiring and retaining talent affects every department and it’s people.
-However, sourcing the talent you need is getting harder – and this scenario is unlikely to change (in fact, it may even get harder).
+However, sourcing the talent you need is getting harder – and this scenario is unlikely to change.

 This scarcity of skills has driven organisations to build employer brands – their unique employment proposition that will enable them to stand out and be more ‘talent competitive.’
 Creating a positive brand or influence is about creating, shaping and continually refining a reputation – and that can’t be achieved superficially.
 It’s about building on the reality of what it’s like to work in your organisation.
 Which is why empowering your employees to convey the brand from the inside out is such a powerful and positive force.
 It’s about authenticity, shared responsibility and breaking down department silos so that the organisation speaks with one voice – and one clearly defined brand..